mdavids/rfc/content/draft-davids-forsalereg-16.md

 ## Content Tag Type Definitions {#tagdefs}

-The following content tags are defined as the initial valid content tags.
+The following content tags are defined as valid content tags.

 Tags beginning with the character "x" may be used for development and testing.